tempelaar-team/qclab-dev/docs/interactive_docs/spin-boson-example/spin-boson.rst

     sim.algorithm = MeanField()
     # Initialize the diabatic wavevector.
     # Here, the first vector element refers to the upper state and the second
-    # element refers to the lower state..
+    # element refers to the lower state.
     sim.state.wf_db = np.array([1, 0], dtype=complex)